clhenrick/dhcr-rent-stabilized-data/README.md

 ```
 to process the data to CSV format.
 Change the name of the `xlsx` file to whatever file you'd like to convert as well as the `csv` file name to whatever you'd like to name the output.

-**Note:** I manually either removed or added the `CITY` column from some of the `xlsx` files as they were not consistent across boroughs / sheets.
-I then saved the edited files with the `xls` extensions.
+**Note:** I manually either removed or added the `CITY` column from some of the `xlsx` files as they were not consistent across boroughs / excel workbook sheets.
+I then saved the edited files with the `xls` extensions as Open Office doesn't support the `xlsx` format.
 As such the node script will parse excel files with either `xlsx` or `xls` extensions.

 ## FOIL Request Info